avabellaw/my-recipe/readme.md

     * Package to automatically format to PEP8 standards.
 * Pylint extension
     * GUI to validate my code against PEP8 standards.
-    * Informs me of warnings, errors and formatting issues
+    * Informs me of warnings, errors and formatting issues.
 * pycodestyle package
     * Commandline package for further validation to PEP8 standards.
 * Bcrypt
     * Used to encrypt and validate passwords.
 * Google Fonts
     * Easy access to many fonts supplied from a CDN that is close to the user, increasing download speed.
-    * The @font-faces are in my stylesheet.
-This is quicker than the browser making two requests, the first being for the aforementioned stylesheet containing each @font-face.
 * Font Awesome
     * Professional icons
 * Git
     * Used for version control.
 * GitHub
     * Used to store commits.
+* Heroku
+    * Hosts the live project.
+* ElephantSQL
+    * Hosts the database for the live project.
+* Cloudinary
+    * Hosts the images for each recipe.
+* PostgreSQL
+    * Used for the development database.
+* pgAdmin 4
+    * Used to manage the development database.
 * Visual Studio Code
     * Used as the IDE for the project.
     * I set a shortcut for Visual Code to format HTML/CSS/JS (ctrl+shift+f).
+        * This also worked for Python after installing autopep8.
 * Paint.NET
-    * Used to edit and create images for the project.
+    * Used to edit images for the project.
 * Figma
     * Used to create the mockup of the website before developing.
+* Lucid.app
+    * Used to create an Entity Relationship Diagram to model the data.
 * Word
     * Used to present the project requirements in my own words, for project research, and brainstorming.
 * Notepad and Notepad++